tohas1986/openbmc/poky/documentation/overview-manual/concepts.rst

 The final stages of the :ref:`ref-tasks-rootfs` task handle post processing.
 Post processing includes creation of a manifest file and optimizations.

 The manifest file (``.manifest``) resides in the same directory as the root filesystem image.
 This file lists out, line-by-line, the installed packages.
-The manifest file is useful for the :ref:`ref-classes-testimage` class, for example, to determine whether or not to run specific tests.
+The manifest file is useful for the :ref:`testimage <ref-classes-testimage>` class, for example, to determine whether or not to run specific tests.
 See the :term:`IMAGE_MANIFEST` variable for additional information.

 Optimizing processes that are run across the image include ``mklibs`` and any other post-processing commands as defined by the